Ben Brading 5 min read

 When business energy suppliers provide quotes to businesses with half-hourly meters, two sets of prices are typically offered:

-Business electricity quotes that include MOP fees usually have a higher daily business energy standing charge.
+Business electricity quotes that include MOP fees usually have higher daily business electricity standing charges.

 Standalone Meter Operator agreement